-Click the photo above to redirect to Midnight Drafts.
+Click the photo above to redirect to Coffee and Torn Pages.

 As mentioned in last week’s post, while cleaning out my room, I uncovered a stack of papers containing short stories and flash fiction that I had written last summer.
 With most of the writing I do on scraps of papers, I end up grouping them together in small piles and stashing them somewhere that I won’t look for nearly a year later, if not longer.
 After going through this newfound pile, I picked out a few that I’d like to share here on my blog in the coming weeks.